prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 #### Mobile App Post-Bid

-To support [post-bid](/overview/what-is-post-bid.html) scenarios on mobile apps, the prebidServerBidAdapter recognizes the `app` config object to forward details through the server:
+To support [post-bid](/overview/what-is-post-bid.html) scenarios on mobile apps, the prebidServerBidAdapter module recognizes the `app` config object to forward details through the server:

 {% highlight js %}